webextension-toolbox/generator-web-extension/README.md

 ## Install

   $ npm install -g yo generator-web-extension

 ## Getting Started

-- First make a new directory, and `cd` into it: `mkdir my-new-chrome-extension && cd $_`
+1. First make a new directory, and `cd` into it: `mkdir my-web-extension && cd $_`
-- Run: `yo web-extension`.
+2. Run: `yo web-extension`.

 ## Options